abderraouf-adjal/ArduinoSpritzCipher/README.txt

 Library content for user
 ========================

-See the source code for the details.
+See the source code and ".h" files for the details.

 # Constants:
 SAFE_TIMING_CRUSH